Back to All Events

 OBJECTIVES OF THE SYMPOSIUM

-Describe the importance and the role of the Interdisciplinary Team in the General Clinical and Palliative Care and Hospice settings in the care of patients with serious illnesses and their families in a multicultural environment.
+1. Explain the importance and role of the interdisciplinary team in palliative care and hospice settings, focusing on the care of patients with advanced illnesses and their families in a multicultural context.

-Describe the principles of management of different distressing Physical symptoms of patients with advanced illnesses.
+2. Describe the principles for managing various distressing physical symptoms in patients with advanced illnesses.

-Describe the principles of management of Distressing Emotional and Spiritual symptoms in patients with advanced illnesses and their families.
+3. Analyze principles for managing distressing emotional and spiritual symptoms in patients with advanced illnesses and their families.

 TARGET AUDIENCE